ZongyuLi-umich/Worm_Tracker/README.md

 ## Worm_Tracker
-This is a worm tracker based on python.
+This is a worm tracker used in Dr.Gourgou's project.
 For more details, please visit: <br />
 [Spatial learning, navigation and decision-making in  C. elegans ](https://elenigourgou.engin.umich.edu/research/)
 ## Requirement
 --Python 3<br />